hugodbarber/CodeOfConduct/README.md

 # NerdPing CoC
 The binding Code of Conduct which community members and the staff team of NerdPing must abide by.

+## Teamspeak server group structure
+- Guest - Given as the default server group
+- Member - Given to people who have signed up to the website (given to most current Respected)
+- Staff - Staff are people who like to moderate the teamspeak, using the power to kick, ban and control the misbehaving.
+Also they have the power to move members and other staff members (not including lead staff).
+- Lead Staff - Lead staff should know who they are

+## TeamSpeak Server Rules
+All members and staff should know the teamspeak rules

+- Follow correct TeamSpeak etiquette
+  - Join the corresponding channel to which game you are playing.
+  - Refrain from idling in a public/active channel.
+  - Refrain from barging into channels, disrupting others games.
+  - (Staff only) Do not move clients from AFK/Do Not Disturb without permission.
+- Do not spam other clients via pokes nor messages.
+- Assault is not tolerated.
+  - Verbal assault via written or spoken forms both qualify.
+  - Teasing is a form of assault.
+  - Racial slurs in a derogatory manor are also assault.
+- Do not flame nor troll other members.
+  - Hostility and insulting qualifies.
+  - Any form of communication constitutes flaming.
+- No advertising other servers.
+  - Linking to websites, TeamSpeak servers, steam groups, and social media is classed as advertising.
+  - It is okay to ask a singular person or small group to visit someone, as long as there is no intentional gain.
+- Do not impersonate staff members.
+  - Claiming to be staff away from TeamSpeak qualifies.
+  - Changing TeamSpeak nicknames to include staff members qualifies.
+  - Adding "Admin", "Director", or other sorts also qualifies.
+- Do not use chat within the Quiet Zone channels.

 ## Moderation
 NerdPing is moderated by a chosen board of staff members.
 There is a hierarchy within this board, however it is frowned upon to 'pull rank' on others in unnecessary circumstances.
 This hierarchy is determined on whether a staff member is that of a `moderator` or `manager`.